ibm-cloud-docs/mas-ms/maintenance.md

 ## Maintenance Windows
 {: #maintenance-windows}

-The standard maintenance window for all production environments is over the weekend (Saturday / Sunday).
-Non-Production environment maintenance is performed on weekdays (Mon-Fri).
+Maintenance windows for production environments are scheduled over the weekend (Saturday 00:00 UTC -> Sunday 24:00 UTC).
+Non-Production environment maintenance is scheduled on weekdays (Monday 00:00 UTC -> Friday 24:00 UTC).
+There may be exceptions in which case Customers will be notified in advance

 The IBM SRE team proactively notifies customers at least 5 business days prior to any Non-Production maintenance and 10 business days prior to any Production maintenance via email using the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center). **It is important all customers subscribe in order to receive CCC maintenance notifications.**